soda-sil/MySQL-EDA-Project/README.md

 ## 🛠️ Tools Used

-- MySQL — all analysis performed in SQL
+- **MySQL:** all analysis performed in SQL
-- MySQL Workbench — query execution and results exploration
+- **MySQL Workbench:** query execution and results exploration

 ## 🔍 Key Questions Explored
 1. **What was the largest single-day layoff?**

-    Queried the maximum total_laid_off in the dataset — identified a company that laid off 12,000 people in a single day.
+    - Queried the maximum total_laid_off in the dataset: identified a company that laid off 12,000 people in a single day.

 1. **Which companies laid off 100% of their workforce?**

-   Filtered for percentage_laid_off = 1 and sorted by total employees and funds raised to understand the scale of these companies.
+   - Filtered for percentage_laid_off = 1 and sorted by total employees and funds raised to understand the scale of these companies.

 1. **Which companies had the most total layoffs overall?**